daegalus/csrd/content.en/03-rules/03-fantasy-rules-module.md

 A small hole in the wall extends sharp blades or weights when a creature reaches into it, mangling their hand and hindering all actions requiring that hand by one or two steps.

-A floor variant is a small trapdoor over a closed compartment, which mangles the character’s foot when they step on the trapdoor, reducing their movement speed by half.
+A floor variant is a small trapdoor over a closed compartment, which mangles the character's foot when they step on the trapdoor, reducing their movement speed by half.

 Another variant is a needle trap attached to a small peephole or spyhole in a door or wall.
-The trap springs when the character touches the area around the hole (even a slight touch with their face as they look is sufficient), inflicting lasting damage to the character’s eye and partially blinding them.
-A gentler variant traps the character’s limb in glue instead of inflicting damage.
-The character’s extremity might be glued to the hole, or they may be able to pull free but have a glue pot stuck on their hand or foot.
+The trap springs when the character touches the area around the hole (even a slight touch with their face as they look is sufficient), inflicting lasting damage to the character's eye and partially blinding them.
+A gentler variant traps the character's limb in glue instead of inflicting damage.
+The character's extremity might be glued to the hole, or they may be able to pull free but have a glue pot stuck on their hand or foot.

 **Damage Inflicted:** 3 points, plus lasting damage